 Do Thinx work?

-I didn’t get any leakage from the Thinx pants, but after a while I started to feel wet.
+I didn’t get any leakage from the Thinx pants though, which is a miracle considering how heavy my flow is.
+After a while I started to feel a bit wet.
 This told me that I needed to change.
-Even with this little oversight on my part, NO LEAKS!
+I was convinced that I had spilled through at this point, but still NO LEAKS!
 Amazing!

 How to wash period underwear

 They are easy to wash, it’s just a little time consuming.
-I just threw them in on a 30°c wash with a couple of scoops of bicarb instead of washing powder.
-This isn’t a necessity but my skin can be quite sensitive and bicarb is gentler than regular washing powder.
+I just threw them in on a 30°c wash the same way I would wash anything else.

 Since I only had 3 pairs of Thinx I was needing to change them every few hours.
-It did feel like I was constantly washing them and they take quite a long time to dry.
-If I’d had the more absorbent ones this wouldn’t have been such an issue since I could wear them for longer.
+It did feel like I was constantly washing them.
+They do take quite a long time to dry as well.
+I only had 3 pairs, but if I’d had more this wouldn’t have been such an issue.

 Changing them was fairly hassle free, although I didn’t quite consider the fact that I would have to take my trousers off to get the pants off.
 It’s not really an issue, it just kinda threw me the first time I did it.
 It’s the equivalent of having to get undressed to go for a pee when you’re wearing a playsuit – y’know?